ranji-t/docker-fastapi-app/README.md

-Here’s the consolidated `README.md` file that incorporates all the provided files and details:

----

 # FastAPI with SQLModel Example

 This project demonstrates a simple FastAPI application integrated with SQLModel for database interactions, containerized using Docker.
 It provides a REST API to create, read, and update items in a PostgreSQL database.